domaindetails.com

 1. Overpriced (70% of cases): Reduce price 20-30%

-2. Wrong platform: Try Afternic Fast Lane or GoDaddy
+2. Wrong platform: Try Afternic Fast Transfer or GoDaddy

 3. Poor listing: Improve description, add landing page